wavesplatform/docs.wavesplatform/docs/en/blockchain/account/account-data-storage.md

 ## Add, Modify, Delete<sup><img src="./_assets/feature15.svg"></sup> Entires

-The account owner can add, modify or delete entries of the account data store using via a [Data transaction](/en/blockchain/transaction-type/data-transaction).
+The account owner can add, modify or delete entries of the account data storage via a [Data transaction](/en/blockchain/transaction-type/data-transaction).
 You can create and send a transaction using one of the [client libraries](/en/building-apps/waves-api-and-sdk/client-libraries/), see examples in the [How to Create Transaction and Send It to Blockchain](/en/building-apps/how-to/basic/transaction) article.

 A [dApp script](/en/blockchain/account/dapp) can add, modify or delete entries in the dApp's data storage as a result of an [Invoke Script transaction](/en/blockchain/transaction-type/invoke-script-transaction) via script actions:
 * [BinaryEntry](/en/ride/structures/script-actions/binary-entry)